Tiffanirice23/reading-notes/README.md

 - The instant gratification of using the technology at my fingertips as a distraction from a challenge is tempting.
 While taking a break is vital for our bodies, it can be a slippery slope into long term avoidance.
 Healthier screen habits are essential to continually growing in my desired direction.

- - Remembering that everyone posses different skillsets.
-Seeing others florish while I'm slowly learning is not a reflection of my shortcomings!
-If anything, it showcases how a team should collaberate and delegate based on one another's strenghts& weaknesses
+ - Remembering that everyone possesses different skillsets.
+Seeing others florish while I'm slower to grasp the concept is not a reflection of my shortcomings!
+If anything, it showcases how a team can collaberate and delegate based on one another's strenghts& weaknesses

  ### Contact Info